Close Menu

 • Very heavy

 Sedentary work is the easiest to perform, because it is seated.
-Light jobs require standing on your feet and some lifting.
-As an example, it requires the ability to lift up to 20 pounds.
+Light jobs require standing and lifting up to 20 pounds.
 For light work, think cashier.
 Medium work requires heavier lifting.
-For an example of medium work, think janitor.
+For medium work, think janitor.
 An example of heavy or very heavy work is the job of coal miner or oil field worker.
-These individuals must lift up to or over 100 pounds and perform labor on a daily basis.
+These individuals lift up to 100 pounds on a daily basis.

-When the SSA considers your benefit application, they determine your physical residual functional capacity (RFC).
-To determine your RFC, the SSA uses your medical evidence to define your physical limits in terms of lifting, sitting, standing, etc..
-If your physical limits make you unable to perform your previous job (and your education or age prevents you from doing a different job), then this is one of the best signs you will win benefits.
+When the SSA considers your case, they determine your RFC.
+They use your medical evidence to define your physical limits in terms of lifting, sitting, standing.
+If your limits keep you from doing your prior job (and your education or age prevents you from doing a different job), then this is one of the best signs you will win benefits.

 SIGN #7.
-YOU CAN PROVE YOU ARE LIMITED TO UNSKILLED WORK
+YOU CAN PROVE YOU CAN ONLY DO UNSKILLED WORK

 The SSA uses the Dictionary of Occupational titles to define different types of jobs.
-Jobs are either unskilled, semi-skilled, or skilled.
+Jobs are either require no skills or they require a few easily learned skills.
+Finally, some jobs require skills.
 The following rules apply:

-• Unskilled work can be learned on the job in a short period of time, which is less than 30 days.
+• Unskilled work can be learned on the job in less than 30 days.
 You don’t need to go to school to learn how to do a job that requires no skills.

 • Semi-skilled work requires some skills, but it doesn’t involve complex work duties.
-Skills for these jobs can be taught within 3-6 months.
+Learning skills for these jobs takes 3-6 months.

 • Skilled work requires going to school or experience.
 For example, to become a lawyer, you must have a college degree and then go to law school for 3 years.
-Years of school give you the knowledge you need to practice law.
-However, even after school, you still need to practice law in order to obtain further skills.
-That is why jobs like being a lawyer are skilled.
+School give you the knowledge you need to practice law.
+However, even after school, you still need to learn more skills on the job.

-If your case goes to a hearing with an SSA judge, then your education level will be crucial to whether or not you can perform other work.
-Skills from one job, may transfer to another job.
-If you do not have skills, then you cannot perform work that requires skills.
-In that case, you may no longer be able to perform any work.
+If you have an SSA hearing, then your education level will show whether you can perform other work.
+Skills from one job may transfer to another job.
+If you don’t have skills, then you may not be able to work.
+Learn about job skills.

 SIGN #8.
 YOU CAN PROVE YOU ARE NOT ABLE TO SUSTAIN A 40 HOUR WORK WEEK